3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 All of this is only a high level view.
 What follows in this series are the details for both these big ideas, and more.
 And let me reiterate, at all points in this series I want you to feel like you could have invented calculus yourself, that if you drew the right pictures and played with each idea in the right way, all of the formulas, rules, and constructs could pop out quite naturally.

-## So what is $dx$ anyway?
+## Bonus section: So what is $dx$ anyway?

 Calculus is littered with expressions like $dA$, $dr$, $dx$, etc, which show up in the notation for both derivatives and integrals.
 Despite their front-and-center role, there is a surprising amount of ambiguity and conflicting instruction on what these terms really mean.

 In this chapter I encouraged you to think of $dr$ as the difference in the radius of our circles from one to the next, prompting you to take a very literal interpretation and imagine an actual number, like $dr = 0.01$.
-Likewise, I encouraged you to think of $dA$ as an actual number, the amount that the area under a graph changes as we nudge the right endpoint by $dx$, again an actual number.
+Likewise, I encouraged you to think of $dA$ as an actual number, specifically the amount that the area under a graph changes as we nudge the right endpoint by $dx$, again an actual number.
 A more common convention would be to call these changes $\Delta r$, $\Delta A$, and $\Delta x$, reserving the $dx$ notation for changes that are “infinitely small”.

+{{< pi-creature emotion="maybe" text="Infinitely small?"  >}}

-The issue I have with this is that phrases like “infinitely small” and “infinitesimal” run the risk of, well, not actually making any sense.
+The issue with this is that phrases like “infinitely small” and “infinitesimal” run the risk of, well, not actually making any sense.
 What is an infinitesimal change?
 Is it a number?
 If so, which number?
 It shouldn’t be zero, but it also shouldn’t be anything bigger than zero.
 If it’s not a number then what is it, exactly?

-The full discussion of what it means to substitute in an actual number for terms like $dx$ is best left for when we have more specific results sitting in front of us.
-In a nutshell, the idea is that your equations become wrong, but they get less wrong as the choice for $dx$ approaches $0$.
-Though there are a few nuances worth mentioning, but that’s the main idea.
-I mention all this now so that you know this is not the universal convention, and that you may hear from other sources that calculus is about grappling with the “infinitely small”, with these terms $dx$ representing those infinitely small values.
+In acknowledgment of this conundrum, one common sentiment is to encourage students not to take this notation too seriously.
+The typical dictum is that derivatives, despite being written as $\frac{df}{dx}$, are not really fractions, and that integrals, written as $\displaystyle \int f(x) dx$, are not really sums, despite the fact that the symbol $\int$ literally derives from the letter "S" for "Sum".
+Instead, the student is told, each of these constructs has a separate more complicated definition.
+But!
+If a student wishes for loose intuition before stepping up their game to a real analysis class, they might find it helpful to think of $dx$ as an infinitely small change in $x$, even if that phrase doesn't _quite_ make sense.
+It is, after all, only intuition.

-I believe this sentiment is well-intentioned, but ultimately misleading.
+To my taste, this sentiment is well-intentioned but ultimately misleading.
 The rigorous underpinnings of calculus only ever involve real, finitely sized numbers, often followed by questions of what happens as these values get closer to 0.
 The proposal of this series is that when we interpret the notation of calculus, we can do so in a way which maps closely to this rigorous underpinning.
-To my taste, this actually makes calculus much more tangible and understandable than any “intuition” resting on the idea of an infinitesimal.
+If you're anything like I am, this actually makes calculus much more tangible and understandable than any “intuition” resting on the idea of an infinitesimal.

+In a nutshell, here's the philosophy for this series: When you see expressions with terms like $dx$, think of those terms as representing actual small numbers, say $dx = 0.001$.
+When you do this, the equations you write will become wrong, but they get less wrong as the choice for $dx$ approaches $0$.
+Think of the circular rings from earlier in this chapter.
+If you thought of $dr$ as an actual number, say $dr = 0.001$, none of these rings actually had an area of $2\pi r dr$.
+However, the percent error between the true area and $2\pi r \cdot dr$ gets smaller and smaller as the choice for $dr$ does as well.

+{{<figure image="figure-3.04.svg" width="900">}}
+{{</figure>}}

+There are more details and rules of thumb for _how_ you replace terms like $df$ and $dx$ with small numbers, and we'll address them as the series unfolds, but that’s the main idea.

+I mention all this now so that you know this is not the universal convention; again finite changes are more typically written with the greek letter $\Delta$, as in an expression like $\Delta x = 0.001$.
+I also want to assure you that the spirit of this notational philosophy is not to compromise rigor for intuition, but to do the exact opposite.

-You’ll see how this works in the following chapters.
-In fact, without further philosophical delay, let’s dive into what exactly a derivative is.
+And now, without further philosophical delay, let’s dive into what exactly a derivative is.

 ## Footnotes